Top 8 Benefits Of Patchouli Essential Oil For Skin, Hair, And Health

 Does patchouli affect hormones?

-Patchouli oil is known for its antidepressant property as it promotes the release of dopamine and serotonin hormones that help ease anxiety and anger (24).
-They may also stimulate the production of estrogen and testosterone (25).
+Patchouli oil is known for its antidepressant properties as it promotes the release of dopamine and serotonin hormones that help ease anxiety and anger (24).
+It is one of the most effective essential oils for anxiety.
+It calms the mind and promotes a sense of joyousness (25).

 What is a good substitute for patchouli oil?